Dave Challinor

 As a player he was as a centre-back and played in the Football League for Tranmere Rovers, Stockport County and Bury.
 Challinor started his managerial career at Colwyn Bay as player-manager before joining AFC Fylde.
 In nearly eight years, Challinor won three promotions with the club and won the FA Trophy before departing in 2019.
 He then joined Hartlepool United where he won promotion to the Football League via the play-offs in his first full season.
 Mid-way through the following season, Challinor departed for National League side Stockport County.
 At the end of the season, Challinor won the National League title to return to the Football League.
+In their first season back in the EFL, Stockport reached the 2023 play-off final but lost on penalties.
+In the following season, Stockport won the League Two title.

 Playing career

 The centre-back, who played for Tranmere Rovers and Stockport County, previously held the world record for the longest throw in football.
 This was 152 feet (46.34 metres) in a special challenge set-up at Prenton Park in 1998, beating the previous record held by Cardiff City's Andy Legg.
-When at Tranmere, he played in the 2000 Football League Cup Final.
+When at Tranmere, he played in the 2000 Football League Cup final.

-He was transferred to Stockport County for a fee of £120,000 in January 2002.
+He was transferred to Stockport County for a fee of £900,000 in January 2002.
 Whilst playing for Stockport County against Grimsby Town, Challinor's tackle on striker Martin Pringle broke the leg of Pringle in two places, and effectively ended his career.
-Though Challinor only received a yellow card, Carlton Palmer, Stockport's player-manager, fined Challinor two weeks' wages and called the tackle "horrendous".
+Though Challinor only received a yellow card, Carlton Palmer, Stockport's player-manager, subbed him immediately and fined Challinor two weeks' wages and called the tackle "horrendous".

 Challinor joined Bury on loan for three months in January 2004., the move was made permanent during the summer.
 After spending four seasons at Bury as captain, he was forced to retire from professional football in May 2008 due to a knee injury.

 In October 2008, Challinor joined Colwyn Bay in the Northern Premier League Division One North, he captained the side to the play-offs in his first season where they lost out to Newcastle Blue Star on penalties.
 The following season the team, again captained by Challinor reached the play-offs and this time were promoted thanks to a 1–0 victory at Lancaster City in the final.